Select your cookie preferences

 AWS Payment Cryptography symmetric key import process

-When partners are exchanging multiple keys (or to support key rotation), it is typical to first exchange an initial key encryption key (KEK) using techniques such as paper key components or in the case of AWS Payment Cryptography using TR-34.
+When exchanging multiple keys or supporting key rotation, partners typically first exchange an initial key encryption key (KEK).
+You can do this using techniques such as paper key components or, for AWS Payment Cryptography, using TR-34.

-Once a KEK is established, you can use this key to transport subsequent keys (including other KEKs).
-AWS Payment Cryptography supports this kind of key exchange using ANSI TR-31 which is widely used and widely supported by HSM vendors.
+After establishing a KEK, you can use it to transport subsequent keys (including other KEKs).
+AWS Payment Cryptography supports this key exchange using ANSI TR-31, which is widely used and supported by HSM vendors.

 1. Import Key Encryption Key (KEK)

-It is assumed that you've already imported your KEK and have the keyARN (or keyAlias) available to you.
+Make sure you've already imported your KEK and have the keyARN (or keyAlias) available.

 2. Create key on source platform

-If the key doesn't already exist, create the key on the source platform.
-Conversely, you can create the key on AWS Payment Cryptography and use the export command instead.
+If the key doesn't exist, create it on the source platform.
+Alternatively, you can create the key on AWS Payment Cryptography and use the export command.

 3. Export key from source platform

-When exporting, ensure that you specify the export format as TR-31.
-The source platform will also ask you for the key to be exported and the key encryption key to use.
+When exporting, specify the export format as TR-31.
+The source platform will ask for the key to export and the key encryption key to use.

 4. Import into AWS Payment Cryptography

-When calling the importKey command, WrappingKeyIdentifier should be the keyARN (or alias) of your key encryption key and WrappedKeyBlock is the output from the source platform.
+When calling the import-key command, use the keyARN (or alias) of your key encryption key for WrappingKeyIdentifier.
+Use the output from the source platform for WrappedKeyBlock.

 { "Key": { "KeyArn": "arn:aws:payment-cryptography:us-east-2:111122223333:key/kwapwa6qaifllw2h", "KeyAttributes": { "KeyUsage": "TR31_D0_SYMMETRIC_DATA_ENCRYPTION_KEY", "KeyClass": "SYMMETRIC_KEY", "KeyAlgorithm": "AES_128", "KeyModesOfUse": { "Encrypt": true, "Decrypt": true, "Wrap": true, "Unwrap": true, "Generate": false, "Sign": false, "Verify": false, "DeriveKey": false, "NoRestrictions": false } }, "KeyCheckValue": "0A3674", "KeyCheckValueAlgorithm": "CMAC", "Enabled": true, "Exportable": true, "KeyState": "CREATE_COMPLETE", "KeyOrigin": "EXTERNAL", "CreateTimestamp": "2023-06-02T07:38:14.913000-07:00", "UsageStartTimestamp": "2023-06-02T07:38:14.857000-07:00" } }